-“Why Am I Not Good Enough For Anyone?”
-Coping With Rejection To Overcome It
+“Why Am I Not Good Enough?”
+Dealing With Rejection And Protecting Your Mental Health

 Being rejected once is a disappointment.
 Being rejected multiple times by multiple different people can be a lot harder.
 It may feel like a shallow consolation, but no one has a 100 percent success rate in dating.
 Being rejected can make you feel alone and isolated, but it is a universal experience.
 Although it isn’t often easy, the best thing to do after a rejection is to focus on learning from it and moving on.
 Remind yourself that things in life beyond relationships can make you happy.